 It’s since been designated a Heritage Hub to celebrate the outstanding cultural and economic contributions made by the Black community in Toronto.

 Want to know the bigger vision?
 Here’s the Master Plan for Reggae Lane.
+It’s set to be a community hub for both Little Jamaica and Oakwood Village.

 And of course, there’s a ‘Welcome’ mural as you enter the lane.
 Hopefully, there will be plenty more artists displaying their vibrant work in this community lane in the future!